Emurasoft/emurasoft.github.io/en/howto/offline_registration/index.md

 # Offline Registration

 Registration using the [Register Product dialog box](../../dlg/regist/index) requires an internet connection.

+If you experienced the error message "Request error: sending request for url…No such host is known." during online registration, please ensure that your firewall allows `EmEditor.exe` to access `support.emeditor.com` via ports 80 and 443.

 If you would like to register EmEditor without an internet connection, you can use the offline registration feature.
 Offline registration requires EmEditor version 24.3.0 or later.

 Offline registration uses a license file during registration.
 The license file is delivered to customers by email.
 Follow these steps to register EmEditor using an offline license.